micmejia/bible-dump/AMPC/Acts/Acts 28.md

-[^b]_And when he had said these things, the Jews went away, arguing and disputing among themselves._
+_And when he had said these things, the Jews went away, arguing and disputing among themselves._